- UNSW

 INPUD documentary: Taking Back What's Ours!
 A documented history of the movement of people who use drugs:

-S5 SpeakEasy Ep 5: Doom scrolling, murder mysteries and silver linings
+SpeakEasy S5 Ep5: Doom scrolling, murder mysteries and silver linings, opens in a new window

 Annie and Carla are back in the salubrious surrounds of the SpeakEasy after an enforced hiatus due to a big deal with a little name called “COVID”.
 In this return episode, Annie and Carla catch up on what they’ve been doing during “the Rona”, hot topics that are exercising their minds and the value of a good murder mystery in #iso.